GRID Data Submission Overview

 Descriptive characteristics, such as which systems are in place (e.g. electronic report access 24/7), which protocols are documented, and what types of equipment are used.
 These data help participants see how many other facilities are using similar systems and documented protocols.

-Incident data, (for Gold Level participants only), comprised of MRI Incidents and Other Incidents.
+Incident data, comprised of MRI Incidents and Other Incidents.
 These data are for the previous calendar year and are included in facility comparison reports.

 The Facility form is required before a Monthly Data Form by Facility or Monthly Data Form by Physician can be submitted.